Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 distributed environment.
 * (required) `storage_entity_prefix` property is used as a generic qualifier to prefix storage containers (blob containers, tables, queues) with.
+* (optional) `generated_sas_expiry_days` property is used to set the number of days any generated SAS key by Batch Shipyard is valid for.
+The default is 30 days.
+This is useful if you have long-lived pools and want to ensure that SAS keys are valid for longer periods of time.
 * (optional) `use_shipyard_docker_image` property is used to direct the toolkit to use the Batch Shipyard docker image instead of installing software manually in order to run the backend portion on the compute nodes.
 It is strongly